The Product Validation Process: From Idea to Evidence

 The Process

-1. Expose Briefly: Show your value proposition to a user for only 10-30 seconds.
+1. Expose Briefly: Show your solution narrative to a user for only 10-30 seconds.

 1. Hide & Question: Remove the text and ask: "In your own words, what was that about?"